 This guide is designed to help you understand and find statutes (codes or acts).
-It is not meant to be comprehensive.
-For a complete guide of legislative materials, check out this HLS guide to Legislative History.

 Statutes are laws enacted by legislatures, such as the US Congress.
 Statutes are typically the place to begin research of primary legal sources.
-Subject only to constitutional control, they authorize promulgation of administrative regulations and can overturn or modify court decisions that themselves are sometimes concerned with staturory interpretation.
+Subject only to constitutional control, they authorize promulgation of administrative regulations and can overturn or modify court decisions that themselves are sometimes concerned with statutory interpretation.

 In the US, both the federal government and individual states have the power to pass statutes or laws.
 Some laws are handled exclusively by the federal government or Congress, while others are handled exclusively by the states.
 Still other laws are the subject of both state and federal governance.

 Statutes are often referred to as codes or acts, and even just "law."
 They are published in three intervals:

 Statutes are published in slip form soon after being enacted.
 Slip laws are the first to be printed or appear online after enactment, and are used to find the latest legislation.

 Slip laws provide information in the headings and margin notes about enactment dates.
 They reference the place where the law will be codified, for example, in the United States Code (U.S.C.).
 At the end of the slip law, there is often useful information on legislative history materials, such as Senate or House reports.